ziyilin/graal/docs/reference-manual/languages/ruby/compatibility.md

 time we get them.

-`--jit` options and the `jit` feature are not supported because TruffleRuby uses the GraalVM compiler as a JIT.
+`--jit` options and the `jit` feature are not supported because TruffleRuby uses Graal as a JIT.

+#### Time is limited to millisecond precision

+Ruby normally provides microsecond (millionths of a second) clock precision, but TruffleRuby is currently limited to millisecond (thousands of a second) precision.
+This applies to `Time.now` and `Process.clock_gettime(Process::CLOCK_REALTIME)`.

-#### Setting the process title doesn't always work
+#### Setting the process title does not always work

 Setting the process title (via `$0` or `Process.setproctitle` in Ruby) is done as best-effort.
 It may not work, or the title you try to set may be truncated.